 - Have an interest in child welfare

-- Enroll in senior year Fall 2021 field placement and complete internship at the Connecticut Department of Children and Families (DCF)
+- Enroll in senior year fall field placement and complete internship at the Connecticut Department of Children and Families (DCF)

 Student Commitment and Program Schedule

-The Child Welfare and Protection Track will require a total of 17 to 18 hours of work, not including field internship hours: 13 hours of in-person sessions and 4 to 5 hours of preparation, reflection, and presentation.
+The Child Welfare and Protection Track will require a total of 17 to 18 hours of work outside of the field internship: 13 hours of in-person sessions and 4 to 5 hours of preparation, reflection, and presentation.

 Students will take notes during and after the different sessions and shadowing experience that will contribute to their final poster presentation, which will highlight what they learned while participating in the Child Welfare and Protection Track.
-If students wish, they can apply for a three-credit independent study in Spring 2022, which will count towards their elective credits.
+If students wish, they can apply for a three-credit independent study in the spring of their senior year, which will count towards their elective credits.
 The independent study will consist of a portfolio of their work, including the final poster presentation.

 - Kick-Off Opening Reception (1 hour)